-For example, ashwagandha is an important adaptogen (more on this later!)
-This plant stands up to drought and lives in areas where the soil is often bone-dry and without nutrients.
+For example, ashwagandha is an important adaptogen which stands up to drought and lives in areas where the soil is often bone-dry and without nutrients.
 Other plants would struggle to survive.
-However, ashwagandha is just fine, thank you ma’am!
-It passes that strength and resiliency on to people who take it.
+However, ashwagandha is more resilient than most; a quality it passes on to people who take it!

 Adaptogens for short term stress and anxiety

 A study looked into the effects of Siberian ginseng, rhodiola, and schisandra on short-term stress and anxiety.(1) All three have a “beneficial stress-protective effect” at the molecular level.

 A systematic review of research into rhodiola (also called golden root) found that a majority of the studies supported the positive effects of rhodiola on mental fatigue.
-However, a lack of accurate measurements for fatigue in two of the studies meant that these findings were inconclusive.(2) In still another study, participants exhibit a significant decrease in professional burnout symptoms after taking rhodiola.(3)
+However, a lack of accurate measurements for fatigue in two of the studies meant that these findings were inconclusive.(2) In still another study, participants exhibited a significant decrease in professional burnout symptoms after taking rhodiola.(3)

 Adaptogens for immunity

 Triphala is a mixture of Indian gooseberry, chebulic myrobalan, and beleric myrobalan.
 All of these ingredients are also immunomodulatory on their own.
-In other words, they help you and your immune system stay in balance.
+Together, they make a powerful trio to protect your immunity.

 'A study observed many different healing compounds within triphala, including phenols, flavonoids, ellagic acid, and more.
 All together, these compounds contribute to the healing properties of triphala.(7)'